BekMart/pile_fansite/README.md

     - On tablets, the updates are larger and staggered with more padding around them.
     - On larger screens, the updates are staggered and in two columns to reduce the amount of negative space present on the page.

 ![Image of the updates section, showing a heading, placed inside a fieldset.
 The latest update is at the top, showing the date posted, a small amount of text stating that the band are doing a US tour, with a link to the tour page and an image of a tour poster.
 Staggered a little further down on the right hand side is another post of an album cover which has just been released, with a link to the album in the music page.
-This is also dated with a short explaination of what the post is showing.][update-screen]
+This is also dated with a short explaination of what the post is showing.][updates-screen]

 ### - Band Member Images